-It is the student's responsibility to make arrangements with the Graduate Coordinator for the dates of the exams and for the location and time of the oral component.
-The written and oral portions should generally be completed in a span of one week, and each written exam should take place on one working day, following an 8 am to 5 pm or a 9 am to 6 pm schedule (which may be deviated from under extraordinary circumstances).
+The student should make arrangements with the Graduate Coordinator for the dates of the exam and for the location and time of the oral component.
+The written and oral portions should generally be completed in a span of one week, and each written exam should take place on one working day, following an 8 am to 5 pm or a 9 am to 6 pm schedule (which may be deviated from only under extraordinary circumstances).
 It is highly recommended that they not take place during breaks or on holidays.
-For each written part, the exam committee will prepare questions that give the student some choice; committees may invite the student to submit ideas for questions.
-The Graduate Coordinator should receive exam questions from faculty examiners at least twenty-four hours in advance of the exam; s/he will confirm receipt, and then at the appointed time will transmit the questions to the student, copying each of the three examiners so that they have all exam questions and know what time the student begins work.
+The Graduate Coordinator assists in the room scheduling for the oral portion of the exam.
+The student submits to the Graduate Coordinator the signed Doctoral Exam Results Form reporting the results of the exam.